 * When you leave the Company, your insurance cover (i.e. death and TPD) continues automatically in the Fund's Retained Benefits section.

 * You can roll over super from other funds into the Fund.

-* You can change your investment choice each month.
+* You can change your investment choice at any time.

 * You can contribute on behalf of your spouse.
 Your spouse may also be able to apply for life insurance cover through the Fund.

-* You have access to a Policy Committee who are all Dow employees.
+* You have access to a Policy Committee who are all IPL employees.
 They liaise closely with the Trustee and represent your interests in the running of the Fund.